ReturnToInteger/ControlSim/README.md

 };
 ```
-Called every simulation frame to update the vehicle based on the environment and elapsed time.
+Called every simulation frame to update the vehicle based on input or planner.

 ## Included Implementations